 Our first line of defense against any bug that comes our way, the immune system is the key to staying healthy while everyone around you is falling ill.
 There are many health factors that all affect the immune system and if any one of them are disrupted, your immune system can fall causing you to get sick MUCH easier.
 With a healthy immune system, I am rarely sick and when I do somehow manage to catch someone else's bug, I am sick for a much shorter period of time.
 Some of the health factors that affect your immune system are:

-- Sleep – Failing to get your daily dose of shut-eye can instantly destroy your immune system.
-During times of illness and when others around you are sick, it is double important to be vigilant about your sleep!
+- Sleep - Failing to get your daily dose of shut-eye can instantly destroy your immune system.
+During times of illness and when others around you are sick, it is doubly important to be vigilant about your sleep!

 bethy food."
 This is a very important quote because the health of our immune system is directly correlated with what we put into our bodies!
 A diet rich in whole foods is key to maintaining the health of your immune system.
 Eating fast food, over processed sugar treats, and other synthetic foods do not give the body the nutrients it needs to heal itself.

 - Exercise - It is very important to get regular exercise to help maintain the function of all of your organs.
 A lot of people think that this means vigorous exercise, but regular gentle workouts with yoga, swimming, or hiking are really all that's needed to maintain your body's health.